Skip to main content

 Sentientism: Experience Grounds Moral Status

-The principle: If a being can suffer or flourish, it has moral status.
+The principle: if a being can suffer or flourish, it has moral status.

-Why: Suffering is bad in itself (phenomenologically immediate).
+Why: suffering is bad in itself (phenomenologically immediate).
 If something can suffer, we have reason not to harm it.

+Doesn’t require rationality, self-awareness, language, or autonomy.
 Just the capacity for positive and negative experiences.

 Implications for SIGMA

-The crucial question isn’t “Is SIGMA a person?”
+The crucial question isn’t “is SIGMA a person?”

 1. Are traditional criteria for personhood defensible?
 Or are they just rationalizations of our intuitions about humans being special?